cagriisilak/CP468/README.txt

 * The `gemini_algo` relies on the Google Gemini API, so you'll need an API key to use it (See algorithims.py).
 The exe uses our api key.
 * The performance of the `gemini_algo` may vary depending on the API's response time.

+(ADDITIONAL INFO: Many files such as files from group22_TermProject/venv/Lib/site-packages and group22_TermProject/build/main/main.pkg, and the file dist/main are MISSING from this repository as they were too large to upload to github.
+If anyone reading this needs access to those files, email me at cagri.isilak@gmail.com for the original file.)